 Once I learned this truth, I began to see examples of it everywhere.
 A picture hung on the wall of our parlor.
 In it, a woman was taking a shirt from a clothesline.
 She had clothespins in her teeth and it was windy and a boy was tugging at her dress.
 The woman looked like she was in a hurry and the whole scene gave me the idea that, just outside the frame, full, dark clouds were gathering.
 But that was not what it was.
 It was paint.
 So I decided right then and there to see the picture as it really was.
 I stared at the thing long and hard, trying to only see the paint.
 But it was no use.
 All my eyes would allow me to see was the lie.
 In fact, the longer I gazed at the paint, the more false detail I began to imagine.
 The boy was crying, as if afraid, and the woman was weaker than I had first believed.
 I finally gave up.
 I understood then that it takes a powerful imagination to see a thing for what it really is.”— Norm MacDonald

-I consider this a beautiful articulation of resonance by Norm—unexpectedly found in his shaggy-dog-story of a book.
-But what’s most striking to me is how this passage folds three interwoven insights into a deceptively simple reflection.
-First, is Norm's awareness of what might be called an epistemological filter: the recognition that perception is a kind of construction.
+What’s striking to me is how it folds three interwoven insights into a simple reflection.
+First, is Norm's awareness that perception is a kind of construction.
 He intuits a disjunction between the reality as it is, and the “lies” his mind imposes on it.
-The second is his unusual characterisation of a "powerful imagination.”
-He reverses the common characterisation of imagination as force of invention and fantasy, by suggesting that it can be the precise counterforce—an effort of discipline and restraint that seeks to see clearly, and resist illusion.
-But perhaps the most telling insight is embedded in the brief, and riddling confession: “I finally gave up.”
+The second is his unusual characterisation of a "powerful imagination."
+He reverses the common characterisation of imagination as a force of invention and fantasy, by suggesting that it can be the precise counterforce—an effort of discipline and restraint that seeks to see clearly, and resist illusion.
+But perhaps the most telling insight is embedded in the brief, riddling confession: “I finally gave up.”

-Norm’s idea of “the lie” maps cleanly onto one of the oldest critiques of representation in Western thought: Plato’s theory of mimēsis.
+Norm’s idea of "the lie" maps cleanly onto one of the oldest critiques of representation in Western thought: Plato’s theory of mimēsis.
 In Republic X, Plato describes a hierarchy of truth.
 At the top is an ideal world of Forms (e.g., the ideal bed) that exists beyond the physical world.
 Physical objects like the carpenter’s bed, are imperfect copies of those Forms.
 And Art—a painting of a bed—is a copy of a copy, even further removed from the truth.
 For Plato, these layers of imitation (mimēsis) were deceptive, emotionally seductive, and morally corrosive.
 He distrusted art precisely because it appeals to illusions rather than reason.
 This suspicion still circulates today in secular aesthetic form.
 Many contemporary artists and critics assert that art has “moved beyond” mimēsis, and representational work is indeed naïve or regressive.
-In contrast, abstraction or conceptualism are often seen as more honest, dealing more directly with the medium (paint as paint, canvas as surface), and exposing the act of perception itself.
+In contrast, abstraction or conceptualism are often seen as more honest, dealing more directly with the medium (paint as paint, canvas as surface, artwork as object), and exposing the act of perception, or creation for what it is.
 To reframe Plato’s theory in modern scientific terms, we might say that Plato’s Forms are akin to a perfect mathematical model of the world, whereas mimētic art is a poetic rendering based on our faulty perceptions.
 A painting of the leaves rustling in the wind might stir emotion, but a physicist analysing the same gust might uncover the mechanisms of turbulence or plant evolution.

 Yet Plato’s own student, Aristotle, took a radically different view.
 Rather than seeing mimēsis as deception he saw it as fundamental to human cognition and learning.
 In Metaphysics I. 1 he writes: